libbygt10/Calculator/README.md

 # Calculator

-Very, very basic calculator that I created with Javascript.
+Basic calculator that I created with Javascript.
+Not much CSS work included, simply wanted to show understanding of JS.